cdn-lnk/pkmn-genII-moveset-guide/README.md

 $$hp = damage$$

-* __HM slaves__: are pokemons available relatively early game which are only there to use HMs for exploration.
+* __HM slaves__: are pokemons common, easy to catch and available relatively early game which are only there to use HMs for exploration.
 See https://pokemondb.net/gold-silver/hms
 Personal recommendation: hoot-hoot (fly, flash), poliwag (surf, waterfall and whirlpool) and sandshrew (cut, rock smash, strenght).
 You may also consider headbutt